Who can join?

 Why should I join QCIPN?
 What are the benefits?

 The QCIPN will provide you with a strong network of physicians and health system resources to enhance and help you navigate care delivery and culture changes necessary to care for your patients.
-We hope you will find that participation in the QCIPN will have positive influences on your practice, allow for opportunities to contribute to the development of clinical best practices, receive data on performance measures, and improve overall care delivery.

 How do I join QCIPN?